The Vudoo Interactive Video Player is Now WCAG 2.1 AA Certified

 Nick Morgan, Vudoo Co-founder and CEO

-What changes have we made to our platform?
+What changes have we made to our platform to become WCAG 2.1 AA certified?

 Here are some of our major changes, and how they can play a role in ensuring interactive video content is accessible to more people all around the world: